-1 Blessed are those whose way is blameless, who walk in the law of the LORD!
-2 Blessed are those who keep his testimonies, who seek him with their whole heart, 3 who also do no wrong, but walk in his ways!
-4 You have commanded your precepts to be kept diligently.
-Psalm 119:1-4 (ESV)
+1 How blessed are those whose way is blameless, Who walk in the law of the LORD.
+2 How blessed are those who observe His testimonies, Who seek Him with all their heart.
+3 They also do no unrighteousness; They walk in His ways.
+Psalm 119:1-3 (NASB95)

-The concept of the "law" as here is simply the rule of conduct that is set before us as the expectation for appropriate behavior.
+The concept of the "law" as used here is simply the rule of conduct that is set before us as the expectation for appropriate behavior.
 It would include a wide range of such expectations from the "laws of nature" to those laws given through Moses and those revealed in Christ.
 The law, in and of itself, does not prescribe the blessing for obedience nor the penalty for disobedience.
 The psalmist focused on the benefit for those whose conduct is aligned with the law.
 The term "blessed" has been often described as meaning "happy."
 However, that probably misses the intended meaning in the original language.
 A better concept is "to make progress" or "to advance" or even "to move in the right direction."

 An atheist once told me that he never exceeded the speed limit since he did not want the worry of getting caught and fined.
 He did not want to complicate his life by breaking civil and criminal laws.
 If that philosophy works to give some degree of peace of mind to someone who does not even believe in God, think how much more assurance we can have to know and follow the law of the Lord.
 Typically, when we read about being blameless (or undefiled) we tend to relate that to some sort "sinless perfection" to which only the Lord Jesus attained.
 What is meant here is a lifestyle (way) of integrity.
 We live so much of the details of our lives on "auto pilot" in that we do not stop and think about what choices we should make.
 We call such operations "habits."
 We have "preprogrammed" ourselves to certain predictable responses to the various stimuli we encounter in everyday living.
 The "programming" can be according to the way of the world or according to the law of the Lord.
-If we react according to the way of the world, then we will encounter needless problems that cause us consternation and reason to worry.
+If we react according to the world, then we will encounter needless problems that cause us consternation and reason to worry.
 It can also cost us money and maybe inflict bodily harm on ourselves.
 We could certainly argue that such results do not move us in the right direction or cause us to advance or make progress.
 How much happier (blessed) we are when we are free from consternation, worry, guilt, debt, and pain.